xcomfan/xcomfan.github.io/gitref/remotes.md

 * By default the `git clone` command automatically sets up your local master branch to track the remote master branch (or whatever the master branch is called) on the server you are cloning from.

-* Running git pull generally fetches data from the server you originally cloned from and automatically tires to merge it into the code yo're currently working on.
+* Running git pull generally fetches data from the server you originally cloned from and automatically tries to merge it into the code yo're currently working on.

 # Pushing to your remotes